-- gain (from the national mine action authority) accreditation to operate as a accreditation body; - b) accredit the demining organisation and its sub-units; and - accredit and make available documentation on site visits and inspections as required by the national mine action authority.
+- a) gain (from the NMAA) accreditation to operate as an accreditation body; - b) accredit demining organisations and their sub-units; - assess applications in a timely manner, ensuring that delays do not impact unnecessarily on the operational effectiveness of the applicants.
+It may be appropriate to consider granting provisional accreditation if delay cannot be avoided; and - d) accredit and make available documentation on site visits and inspections as required by the NMAA.

-7.4 Donor's responsibilities
+7.4.
+Donor's responsibilities

-When the contract or other formal agreement has been framed by the donor organisation, it shall be responsible for including details of the national accreditation requirements, or in the absence of a national mine action authority requirements established by the UN or other appropriate international body.
+When the contract or other formal agreement has been framed by the donor organisation, it shall be responsible for including details of the national accreditation requirements, or in the absence of a NMAA, requirements established by the UN or other appropriate international body.